-She is the author of 20 books including her newest Welcome to the Wonder House (co-authored with Rebecca Kai Dotlich), as well as My Thoughts Are Clouds: Poems for Mindfulness, and Boom!
+Georgia Heard holds an M.F.A. in writing from Columbia University.
+She is the recipient of the 2023 Excellence in Poetry for Children Award from the National Council of Teachers of English.
+Georgia has written numerous children’s books, including Welcome to the Wonder House (co-authored with Rebecca Kai Dotlich), My Thoughts Are Clouds: Poems for Mindfulness, and Boom!
 Bellow!
 Bleat!: Animal Poems for Two Or More Voices.
-Georgia’s poems have also been widely anthologized in books and journals.

 “Rebecca [Kai Dotlich] and Georgia [Heard] encouraged us with joyful, inquisitive and nourishing remarks as we gingerly or promptly waded into their poetry prompts.”